Speaker Recognition Using Isomorphic Graph Attention Network Based Pooling on Self-Supervised Representation: Experimental Results

 Then, we aim to investigate the influence of the total number of the layers ($K$) in the aggregation module, since we choose $K=1$ in the proposed IsoGAT.
 To this end, we show the EER performance in Table~\ref{Abaltionlayers} for the cases of $K$ set to $1$, $2$, and $3$, respectively, when considering the setup of `All Layers' as in Table~\ref{results}.
 Through observing the results, it can be drawn that increasing the number of the layers failes to definitely result in improvement on SR performance, in view of the best EER results for $K=1$.
 This is possibly due to the fact that we only consider to construct fully-connected graphs in the proposed approach, which implies that learning on first-order neighbors is sufficient for obtaining optimal models.

 \textbf{Influence of the Pre-Trained Weights}

-Although our proposed IsoGAT achieves better performance compared with the other pooling approaches, it still remains arguable on whether the improvement of IsoGAT results from the graph-learning strategies, since the proposed IsoGAT jointly perform optimization for the pre-trained weights.
-Hence, we present Table~\ref{Ablationweights} containing the EER results for the approaches of classical mean pooling, Graph U-Net, and IsoGAT without tuning on the pre-trained weights (noted as `w/o Tuning') in the self-supervised wav2vec 2.0 model, when considering the last-layer and all-layer setups.
+Although our proposed IsoGAT achieves better performance compared with the other pooling approaches, it still remains arguable on whether the improvement of IsoGAT results from the graph-learning strategies, since the proposed IsoGAT jointly perform optimization for the 30-epoch mean pooling pre-trained weights.
+Hence, we present Table~\ref{Ablationweights} containing the EER results for the approaches of classical mean pooling, Graph U-Net, and IsoGAT without tuning on the mean pooling pre-trained weights (noted as `w/o M. Tuning') in the self-supervised wav2vec 2.0 model, when considering the last-layer and all-layer setups.
 Note that we directly employ the pre-trained weights released in Hugging-Face (see Section~\ref{subsec-TD}).

-It can be concluded from the EER results in Table~\ref{Ablationweights} that when direcly employing the fixed pre-trained weights, the proposed IsoGAT also outperforms the existing approaches in most cases.
+It can be concluded from the EER results in Table~\ref{Ablationweights} that when direcly employing the pre-trained weights, the proposed IsoGAT also outperforms the existing approaches in most cases.
 This indicates that the better performance achieved by IsoGAT can attributes to the inclusion of the graph-learning based components, i.e., the graph attention with aggregation.